dragonfly/dragonfly/README.md

 [`dragonfly.py`](dragonfly.py)
 or be imported in python code via the `maximise_function` function in [`dragonfly.py`](dragonfly.py).
-To help get started, we have provided some demos in the `demos` directory.
+To help get started, we have provided some demos in the `demos_synthetic` directory.

 **Via command line**: